navicore/seqlings/exercises/14-variants/README.md

 # Unions (Algebraic Data Types)

-Unions let you define types that can be one of several alternatives.
+Unions let you define types that can be one of several alternatives - also called [Variants](https://github.com/navicore/patch-seq/blob/main/docs/GLOSSARY.md#variant).
 This is essential for representing values that could be in different states.

 ## Defining Unions